-- Representing funds, investment advisers and boards of directors in connection with investment adviser acquisitions and other transactions, as well as fund mergers, reorganizations, redomicilings and liquidations.
+- Representing funds, investment advisers and independent directors in connection with investment adviser acquisitions and other transactions, as well as fund mergers, reorganizations, redomicilings and liquidations.

-- Counseling investment advisers on various aspects of the Investment Advisers Act of 1940 in connection with a broad range of regulatory and transactional matters, as well as the application FINRA rules and Commodity Futures Trading Commission (CFTC) and National Futures Association (NFA) requirements for those investment advisers registered as commodity pool operators.
+- Counseling investment advisers on various aspects of the Investment Advisers Act of 1940 in connection with a broad range of regulatory, distribution and transactional matters, as well as the application FINRA rules.

 - Developing and refining compliance manuals for investment companies and investment advisers, and advising on the implementation of effective compliance programs.

-- Advising on matters relating to money market funds operating in accordance with Rule 2a-7 under the Investment Company Act of 1940 and on a broad range of distribution and advertising matters.
+- Advising on matters relating to money market funds operating in accordance with Rule 2a-7 under the Investment Company Act of 1940.

 Mr. Delligatti is a member of the District of Columbia and New York Bar Associations and is an active member of the Cornell and Chaminade Baltimore/Washington Alumni Chapters.